LucianoXu/QuantBeyoundEfficiency/README.md

 ## Project

-In this project we evaluated the capabilities of LLM at 4B and below beyond classic performance and capabilities metrics.
+In this work we evaluated the capabilities of LLM at 4B and below beyond classic performance and capabilities metrics.
 We therefore posed the following questions:

 1. Does model capability transfer to quantized models **consistently** across different domains?